kubevault/prometheus-exporter/docs/guides/secret-engines/aws/csi-driver.md

     Success!
 Data written to: aws/roles/my-aws-role
     ```

-   Here, `my-aws-role` was treated as secret name on storage class.
+   Here, `my-aws-role` will be treated as secret name on storage class.

 ## Configure Cluster